Updated: March 16, 2021

 I could never say it often enough — you need to have a goal before you invest.
 Because without a goal, you’ll never be able to come up with a good investment strategy, much less choose the best investment for you.

-These are my financial goals that I want to achieve 5 years or more from today.
+These are the financial goals that I want to achieve 5 years or more from today.
 More often than not, I’m doing cost averaging to build the future value of my long-term investments.

 Cost averaging is a passive investing strategy, which means I just continue investing on schedule, regardless if the market is down or up.